lbod/delite-tutorial-old/beginner.md

 ```

 This is an important concept which sometimes isn't clear at a first glance.
 You can add any non-standard tag to an HTML page and the browser HTML parser
-will not complain, this is because these elements will be defined as a native
+will not complain; this is because these elements will be defined as a native
 [`HTMLUnknownElement`](http://www.whatwg.org/specs/web-apps/current-work/multipage/dom.html#htmlunknownelement).
-To create a custom element it must be **upgraded** first, this is what `delite/register` does. `delite/register` supports browsers who natively
+To create a custom element it must be **upgraded** first; this is what `delite/register` does. `delite/register` supports browsers who natively
 support `document.registerElement` and those who don't.

 The registration process above using `delite/register`, creates a custom element by registering the tag name `"title-widget"` as the first